-- All bank account application is subject to approval.
+- All bank account applications are subjected to approval.

-- Kindly remember to ask for ATM card so that you could withdraw cash conveniently at the ATM machines.
+- Remember to ask for an ATM card so that you could withdraw cash conveniently at the automated teller machines (ATMs).

-- Some banks may charge a small fee of $2 if the account balance is below a specific stipulated amount (usually $500).
+- Banks may charge a small fee of $2 per month if the account balance for the month falls below a stipulated amount (usually $500).

-- The Singapore campus of James Cook University is not related to any of the banks above.
-You are responsible for your dealings with the bank(s).
-The Singapore campus of James Cook University is under no obligation to be involved in any dispute between you and the bank.
+- James Cook University Singapore is not affiliated with any bank.
+You are responsible for your financial arrangements with the bank.
+James Cook University Singapore will not be involved in any dispute between you and the bank.